wecox2020/KDTrees/README.md

 approaches that we follow in class is that **huge swaths of a given KD-Tree/PR-QuadTree can be avoided**.
-We want you to show us that you can **implement these algorithms**, that you can finesse your way around the recursive calls, make the appropriate checks, disambiguate between Mahattan and Euclidean distances.
+We want you to show us that you can **implement these algorithms**, that you can finesse your way around the recursive calls, make the appropriate checks, and disambiguate between Mahattan and Euclidean distances.
 Everybody can do a DFS of a tree and an insertion into a list; a CS420 student *can* and *should* do better.
 We will be **manually** inspecting your submission to make